pwyckoff/pwyckoff.github.io/_pages/follow.md

 ---
-permalink: /subscribe/
+permalink: /follow/
-title: "Subscribe"
+title: "Follow"
-excerpt: "Subscribe"
+excerpt: "Follow"
 author_profile: true
 redirect_from:
   - /subscribe/
   - /subscribe.html
 ---

+You can find me on [Twitter](https://twitter.com/PeterSWyckoff) or [Github](https://github.com/pwyckoff).

-If you would like to receive the blog posts from this website by email, you can subscribe here:
+If you would like to receive the blog posts from this website by email, you can subscribe to them here:

 <!-- Begin Mailchimp Signup Form -->
 <link href="//cdn-images.mailchimp.com/embedcode/classic-071822.css" rel="stylesheet" type="text/css">